VoloBuilds/prompts/README.md

 - ultimate-coding-prompt-guide.md: Added Next.js-specific frontend prompt template with SSR/SSG, dynamic routing, and testing guidelines.

+- ultimate-coding-prompt-guide.md: Split the monolithic guide into four scenario-specific files (`writing-new-code.md`, `modifying-existing-code.md`, `troubleshooting.md`, `learning-to-code-guide.md`), and refactored `ultimate-coding-prompt-guide.md` into an index linking to them.

 ## Contributing

 Contributions, issues, and suggestions are welcome!
 To contribute: